Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: The cutoff case: localized ``upheaval points''

-\subsection{A lower bound only depending on the norm of the velocity: proof of Proposition $\ref{prop:centredball}$}
+\subsection{A lower bound depending only on the norm of the velocity: strategy of the proof of Proposition $\ref{prop:centredball}$}

-As noticed in the introduction, the spreading property of the bilinear operator $Q^+$ cannot be used (at least uniformly in time and space) when we are really close to the boundary due to the lack of control over the rebounds.
-However, if we have a lower bound only depending on the norm of the velocity then the latter bound will not take into account rebounds as they preserve the norm.
-Therefore we will be able to spread this minoration up to an exponential one.
+As stated in the introduction, the spreading property of the bilinear operator $Q^+$ cannot be used (at least uniformly in time and space) when we are really close to the boundary due to the lack of control over the rebounds.
+However, if we have a lower bound depending only on the norm of the velocity then the latter bound will not take into account rebounds as they preserve the norm, allowing us to spread this minoration up to an exponential one.

-This section is dedicated to the creation of such a uniform lower bound depending only on the norm of the velocity.
-In order to do so we restrain the problem without taking into account large velocities and divide the study in the two cases whether the trajectory stays close to the boundary or not.
-In both cases we will start from the localised "upheaval points" constructed in Section $\ref{subsec:upheaval}$ and spread them to the point where one gets a lower bound depending only on the norm of the velocity.
-The next subsections tackle each of these points.
+The next two sections are dedicated to the creation of such a uniform lower bound depending solely on the norm of the velocity.
+In order to do so we restrain the problem without taking into account large velocities and divide the study to two cases: if the trajectory stays close to the boundary or if it does not.
+In both cases we will start from the localised ``upheaval points" constructed in Section $\ref{subsec:upheaval}$ and spread them to the point where one gets a lower bound depending only on the norm of the velocity.
+The next sections tackle each of these points.
 We first study the case when a characteristic reaches a point far from the boundary and finally we focus on the case of grazing characteristics.
-We recall here that in the next two subsection we consider functions that satisfies the localised lower bounds, Proposition $\ref{prop:upheaval}$, at the time $\tau_0 =0$.
-Thus, we fix $\delta_T$, $\delta_X$, $\delta_V$, $R_{min}$ and $a_0$ to be the ones described in Proposition $\ref{prop:upheaval}$ at time $\tau_0 =0$.
-The result we will derive out of those studies is Proposition $\ref{prop:centredball}$ and for now on, dependencies on physical observables of $f$ ($E_f$ and $L^{p_\gamma}_f$) will be mentionned when constructing our constants and we will not explicitely be written everytime.
+We fix $\delta_T$, $\delta_X$, $\delta_V$, $R_{min}$ and $a_0$ to be the ones described in Proposition $\ref{prop:upheaval}$ at time $\tau_0 =0$.
+The result we will derive out of those studies is Proposition $\ref{prop:centredball}$ and from now on, dependencies on physical observables of $f$ ($E_f$ and $L^{p_\gamma}_f$) will be mentionned but will not be explicitly written everytime.